komikndr/UAV-Path-Planning/README.md

 # UAV Path Planning

 Software for calculating paths based on heuristical function, using geographical analysis.
-Currently only using ASTAR and basic geopandas function
+Currently only using ASTAR and basic geopandas function# UAV-Path-Planning-